Kinetic route to helicity-constrained decay: Introduction

+with $\varphi$ the electric potential.
+The source term $-2c \mathbf{E} \cdot \mathbf{B}$ implies that any localized nonideal region with $\mathbf{E} \cdot \mathbf{B} \neq 0$ permits magnetic-helicity change~\citep{Schindler1988}.
+In resistive MHD, this departure from ideality is associated with magnetic diffusion and is often characterized by the Lundquist number $S_L \sim L v_A/\eta$, with $\eta$ the magnetic diffusivity~\citep{Ji1998,Priest2000,Biskamp2000}.
+In the collisionless subion regime considered here, in contrast, there is no unique scalar magnetic diffusivity and hence no single Lundquist number analogous to resistive MHD~\citep{Vasyliunas1975,Biskamp1997,Shay2001,Khotyaintsev2019,Liu2025_a}.
+Rather, electron frozen-in breaking is localized in electron-scale nonideal regions, including electron diffusion regions (EDRs)~\citep{Zweibel2009,Yamada2010}, and is supported by pressure-tensor and inertial effects in the generalized Ohm's law (see, e.g., Eq.~\ref{eq:Ohm}).

 Such localized nonideal regions arise naturally in kinetic turbulence.
-A broad body of kinetic~\citep{Wan2012,Wan2015,TenBarge2013,Haggerty2017} and hybrid-kinetic~\citep{Servidio2012,Servidio2014,Franci2015,Franci2018,SorrisoValvo2018} work, together with in-situ space-plasma evidence~\citep{Osman2012,Osman2014,Chasapis2015,Chasapis2018,Vrs2017,Bandyopadhyay2020}, has shown in a wide variety of settings that turbulence rapidly generates intermittent current sheets at ion scales, many of these sheets reconnect, and reconnection commonly coincides with localized dissipation and heating signatures.
-In sufficiently thin current sheets, reconnection can occur in an ``electron-only'' mode~\citep{Zweibel2009,Yamada2010}, with observational~\citep{Yordanova2016,Phan2018,Stawarz2019} and numerical~\citep{SharmaPyakurel2019,Vega2020,Mallet2020,Califano2020,Liu2025} evidence for electron-only reconnection (EOR) having grown substantially over the last decade.
-Thus the classical magnetic helicity constraint that organizes MHD decay competes with localized kinetic nonideality at the very scales where turbulence becomes most intermittent.
-This competition motivates two closely related questions: i) How does collisionless, reconnection-mediated nonideality modify magnetic helicity at sub-ion scales? ii) If the traditional ideal MHD magnetic helicity constraint is compromised, is there a first-principles kinetic analogue that can still provide a practically useful decay constraint?
+A broad body of kinetic~\citep{Wan2012,Wan2015,TenBarge2013,Haggerty2017} and hybrid-kinetic~\citep{Servidio2012,Servidio2014,Franci2015,Franci2018,SorrisoValvo2018} work, together with \textit{in situ} space-plasma evidence~\citep{Osman2012,Osman2014,Chasapis2015,Chasapis2018,Vrs2017,Bandyopadhyay2020}, has shown in a wide variety of settings that turbulence rapidly generates intermittent current sheets at ion scales, many of these sheets reconnect, and reconnection commonly coincides with localized dissipation and heating signatures.
+In sufficiently thin current sheets, reconnection can occur in an ``electron-only'' mode~\citep{Zweibel2009,Yamada2010}, with observational~\citep{Yordanova2016,Phan2018,Stawarz2019} and numerical~\citep{SharmaPyakurel2019,Vega2020,Mallet2020,Califano2020,Liu2025_b} evidence for electron-only reconnection having grown substantially over the last decade.
+Thus, the classical magnetic-helicity constraint that organizes MHD decay competes with localized kinetic nonideality at the very scales where turbulence becomes most intermittent.
+This competition motivates two closely related questions: (1) How does collisionless, reconnection-mediated nonideality modify magnetic helicity at subion scales?
+(2) If the traditional ideal-MHD magnetic-helicity constraint is compromised, is there a first-principles kinetic analog that can still provide a practically useful decay constraint?